 SvSAN supports VMware vSphere, Microsoft Hyper-V and Linux KVM hypervisors.
-It is installed as a Virtual Storage Appliance (VSA) requiring minimal server resources to provide the shared storage necessary to enable the advanced hypervisor features such as High-Availability/Failover Cluster, vMotion/Live Migration and VMware Distributed Resource Scheduler (DRS)/Dynamic Optimization.
+It is installed as a virtual storage appliance (VSA) requiring minimal server resources to provide the shared storage necessary to enable advanced hypervisor features such as High-Availability/Failover Cluster, vMotion/Live Migration and VMware Distributed Resource Scheduler (DRS)/Dynamic Optimization.

 For full details on the latest version of SvSAN’s hypervisor compatibility, please refer to the SvSAN data sheet.

 SvSAN can be deployed as a simple 2-node cluster, with the flexibility to meet changing capacity and performance needs.
 This is achieved by adding additional capacity to existing servers or by growing the SvSAN cluster, without impacting service availability.

 SvSAN mirrors data between VSAs/cluster nodes synchronously, ensuring that the data is stored in two places before being acknowledged as complete.

 Each side of the mirror (plex) is active, which allows data to be accessed from any plex.
-In the event that one side of the mirror fails (server failure, storage failure, network failure) data can still be access from the surviving plex.
+In the event that one side of the mirror fails (server failure, storage failure, network failure) data can still be accessed from the surviving plex.

 While one side of a mirror is offline, changes to the surviving side are recorded on the meta-data journal.
 Upon recovery, the journal is read to determine which data has changed, this is then copied to the recovered side of the mirror, along with any new data written, this is known as a “fast re-synchronization”.